amandaghassaei/canvas-capture/README.md

 ## Use

-There are a few ways to call CCapture.
+There are a few ways to call canvas-capture.
 You can bind hotkeys to start/stop recording:

 ```js
 import * as CanvasCapture from 'canvas-capture';